What are the impacts of large-scale land acquisitions (LSA) on local food insecurity and malnutrition levels?

 DFID are looking to propose that the UK supports a package of measures to strengthen land transparency and ultimately governance.
 This work is of a high priority for DFID and the wider UK Government.
-Following further research on the evidence and internal discussions, DFID have identified a gap relating to two specific questions:
+Following further research on the evidence and internal discussions, DFID have identified a gap relating to 2 specific questions:

 - What are the impacts of large-scale land acquisitions (LSA) on local food insecurity and malnutrition levels?